Emroess/STEVE/docs/next-steps.md

 3. Include relevant logs and error messages
 4. Share your findings with the development team

-Your bug reports help make STEVE better for everyone!
+Your bug reports help make STEVE better for everyone, thank you.

 ---